Indonesian Food: 20 Traditional Dishes of Indonesia

 Photo Credit: JAGO

-Tahu Goreng is a sweet and spicy Indonesian favorite that is made with everything from beef and chicken to pressed tofu.
+Tahu Goreng is a sweet and spicy Indonesian dish that is made with everything from beef and chicken to pressed tofu.
 It is served with a sweet soy sauce called Kecap Manis and is likely to be just a little different in each region of Indonesia.

 Shrimp Chips (Prawn Crackers)